celery/celery/docs/userguide/security.rst

 ------

 The default permissions of tasks running inside a worker are the same ones as the privileges of the worker itself.
-This applies to resources such as memory, file-systems, and devices.
+This applies to resources, such as;
+memory, file-systems, and devices.

 An exception to this rule is when using the multiprocessing based task pool,